FAQ Ð details of

 fine for that purpose

-We also had some aluminium framed double glazed windows and
+We also had some aluminum framed double glazed windows and

 they were good, we still have them in other parts of the house